oduwsdl/archive_profiles/feedback-needed.md

 }
 ```

-If we generate small profiles from individual (small) CDX files and merge them, we will hardly see any revisits in each individual CDX, which means URI-M related information will not be very effective, hence we can emmit the "urim" block from the profile and only focus on the "urir" count.
+If we generate small profiles from individual (small) CDX files and merge them, we will hardly see any revisits in each individual CDX, which means URI-M related information will not be very effective, hence we can omit the "urim" block from the profile and only focus on the "urir" count.

 Currently we have an approach to merge profiles in which we only track URI-R counts and when merge two profiles, we keep record of the sum of URI-R counts of all Sub-URIs and the count of how many profiles those Sub-URIs appeared in.
 Following example illustrates our current merging implementation.